MaxVMH/mijnscore/README.md

 -Remove /dev/ and all of its content

--Access your database with something like phpmyadmin, go to the users table, and edit the user_rank field to '9' (instead of '1') for your account (that gives you admin rights).
+-Access your database with something like phpmyadmin, go to the users table, and edit the user_rank field to '9' (instead of '1') for your account (that gives you admin rights)

 # Getting started